Ammar Badwy | Posted on April 2, 2020

 - Intermediate manuf.
 12%

 To learn more about the current situation, we have asked our user base if their company is operating at full capacity.
 A large group of medicine producers and raw material suppliers aren’t running at full capacity at the moment; This could be due to people not being able to work because of illness or being forced to work at home, which isn’t a possibility for everyone, such as people who work in production.

 - Closed 12%

 - Full capacity 46%

-Of course, not being able to run at full capacity has its consequences.
-Delays in production are to be expected and that is also what we found in our analysis of the data.
+Of course, being unable to run at full capacity has its consequences.
+Production delays are to be expected, which is also what we found in our data analysis.
 Half of the producers of pharmaceutical raw materials have indicated that they already experience delays in their production process.
-In the group of medicine makers we have surveyed, nearly three-quarters have indicated that their production process has taken a dent and delays have occurred due to the COVID-19 pandemic outbreak.
+In the group of medicine makers we surveyed, nearly three-quarters have indicated that their production process has taken a dent and delays have occurred due to the COVID-19 pandemic.

 Currently experiencing delays

 Medicine makers depend on many external parties in their production process, and we can’t forget the local laws and regulations.
 Usually, specific suppliers are defined in a product dossier, and it isn’t always simple or even possible to switch from suppliers temporarily.
 Due to laws and regulations, it can be a time-consuming process.

 “Factories are slowing down production, and it is hard to find a way of transporting the goods.”